OpenSees/OpenSeesDocumentation/source/user/manual/model/elements/TripleFrictionPendulumX.rst

    $b1 $b2 $b3, |float| |float| |float|, "Diameters of the rigid slider and the two inner slide plates."
    $t2 $t3, |float| |float|, "Thicknesses of concave plates.
 (Typical values are 50mm or larger)."
    $W, |float|, "Axial force used for the first trial of the first analysis step."
-   $uy, |float|, "Lateral displacement where sliding of the bearing starts.
+   $uy, |float|, "Lateral displacement at which sliding initiates at a sliding interface (effective “yield displacement”).

    Recommended value = :math:`0.025` to :math:`1 mm`.
 Smaller values may cause convergence problem or may slow the program execution."
    $kvt, |float|, "Tension stiffness :math:`k_{vt}` of the bearing.
 Use a small, non-zero value to avoid numerical problems."